-The holidays are a time for friends, family, and food.
-We can think of no better way to get into the spirit of the season than sharing these warm and nutritious recipes with your dog.
+The holidays are a time for friends, family and food.
+We can think of no better way to get into the spirit of the season than by making these dog-friendly holiday recipes. that humans can eat, too.

 - 2 pounds cooked turkey meat, chopped into 2-inch pieces